Migration Guides

 PRs:#15487

-• ErasedAssetLoader now takes a borrow to AssetMetaDyn instead of a Box.
+• ErasedAssetLoader::load() now takes meta: &(dyn AssetMetaDyn + 'static) instead of a Box<dyn AssetMetaDyn>.

 Areas:Assets.